An engineering design competition for undergraduate and graduate students sponsored by SAE International

 The Grizzlies Racing group at Oakland University is a student run organization which builds a race car to race in the Formula SAE series.
 Oakland University has been racing with the Society of Automotive Engineers for decades.
 In the mid 1990s, the chapter switched to the Formula SAE competition.
 2003 was the first of many years with great success, when Oakland University placed 13th of 130 teams and set the Formula SAE record for most improvement year to year.
 That success continues to this day.

 The Formula SAE competition is based around a formula style race car running an engine with a maximum displacement of 750 cc.
 The vehicle starts with a student design that follows the guidelines put together for Formula SAE competition vehicles.
 The competition encourages students to be innovative and develop new ways to come out above competitors.
 When the design is completed, the car is built and tested by the students to prove their designs.

-GRX7 is a masterpiece of iterative design.
-While the underlying frame is similar to previous years, we've made improvements spanning every system.
-The engine has been upgraded to the more powerful Honda 4 cylinder out of the CBR600RR sport bike.
-The aerodynamics have also been massively improved using extensive computer simulations.
-Body improvements and the addition of a wing package have produced impressive lap time improvements over our previous designs.
+GRX8 is a reinvented masterpiece of design and execution.
+A new ground up design and series of improvements of the Chassis, Suspension, Aerodynamics, and Electrical systems were implmented.
+A powerful Honda 4 cylinder out of the CBR600RR sport bike is the choice of power delievery and a sophisticated custom designed CAN Bus electronic system accomidates it.
+The aerodynamics have also been massively redesigned using extensive computer simulations.
+Carbon Composite Body improvements and the addition of a front and rear carbon fiber wing package accommodated by a carbon fiber diffuser have produced impressive lap time improvements over our previous designs.